Duration

 It is my pleasure to welcome you in our Department which is dedicated to cultivate your creative thinking, problem- solving capability, technology information and skills.
 High qualified and Long experienced faculty members are devoted and ready to support you during your under-graduate and post- graduate educational path.
 They will assist you to acquire a high level of competence and confidence to be ready for a promising career and work opportunities.

-Dr. Sohair Hegazi ,
+Dr. Mohammed Khalil ,

-Head of Architecture and Interior Design
+Head of the Department of Architecture and Interior Design

 Scientific College of Design